 - Tawny Port is a very sweet barrel-aged port that is popular worldwide as a dessert wine - with rich notes of raisin, caramel, nut, and spice.

-- Ruby (Red) Port: a deeply-colored red Port that is a bit less sweet than Tawny port and tastes more "fresh", with notes of raspberry, cranberry, cinnamon.
+- Ruby (Red) Port a deeply-colored red Port that is a bit less sweet than Tawny port and tastes more “fresh”, with notes of raspberry, cranberry, cinnamon.

 - White Port is made with white grapes like Portugal's Rabigato, Viosinho, Gouveio and Malvasia grapes.
 White port is very fresh and lighter tasting, and has notes of lemon, apple, and honey.

-I had never tasted white port before visiting Porto - it's not very common in America, but it is lighter, less sweet, and more crisp - perfect for a bubbly, citrussy cocktail.
+White port.
+I had never tasted white port before visiting Porto – it’s not very common in America, but it is lighter, less sweet, and more crisp – perfect for a bubbly, citrussy cocktail.
+I personally reccomend using white port in a port and tonic cocktail – though it can be harder to find in the US.
+White port is a very economical ingredient – you can get a high quality bottle for under $15 (and many are priced right around $10.)

-Rosé port, which is crisper, fresher tasting, and lighter than tawny or ruby ports, is another good addition to a port and tonic cocktail if you can't find white port, or only have ruby port on hand.
+Rosรฉ port, which is crisper, fresher tasting, and lighter than tawny or ruby ports, is another good addition to a port and tonic cocktail if you can’t find white port, or only have ruby port on hand.

 I personally use the following tonics in my port and tonic recipe:

--Fever Tree Refreshingly Light
+- Fever Tree Refreshingly Light

 Porto, Portugal